 - Receive and Review Candidate Applications (COMPLETE)

-- Select Candidates for Interviews and Begin Interview Process (IN PROGRESS)
+- Select Candidates for Interviews and Begin Interview Process (COMPLETE)

 Why are we searching for a new Associate Pastor of Discipleship?